tscott-1/cf_back_end/README.md

 Tenille Scott

 ## Planning:
-### Pawster
+### SPPORRT
-A crowdfunding site to raise money for your animal causes
+A crowdfunding site for sports clubs to raise money for various activities or events.

 ### Intended Audience/User Stories
 Pet Shelters to raise money for rescues